Harikesh10/Imagegen/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details. 📃

-This is a cool looking readme.md file , just love creating this piece!!!!
+This is a cool looking readme.md file , just love creating this piece

+The is just a minor edit